catalyst-cloud/catalystcloud-docs/source/tutorials/region-failover-using-the-fastly-cdn.rst

 Fastly has a number of features that make it useful for us:

 - Fastly has POPs in New Zealand
-- Fastlys POPs are Anycasted meaning that you avoid DNS propagation issues as the IP address and domain name remain static for clients
+- Fastly's POPs are Anycasted meaning that you avoid DNS propagation issues as the IP address and domain name remain static for clients
 - Fastly provides a global network of Anycasted POPs that provides good resiliency and availability at the CDN layer